The Start-up Process

 You can access two additional settings for the monitor outputs by tapping the settings cog, then ‘Outputs’ > ‘Monitor’.

-When selected, the monitor output will automatically be muted whenever a microphone channel fader is turned up in order to prevent feedback.
+When enabled, the monitor output will automatically be muted whenever a microphone channel fader is turned up in order to prevent feedback.

 Fixed Output Level